annotation/stam-tools/docs/fromxml.md

 ### annotation

 This field specifies whether you want to create an annotation and if so, of what type.
-It specified the *target* of the annotation.
+It specifies the *target* of the annotation.
 The following values are implemented:

 * `None` - No annotation (this is the default).
 * `TextSelector` - Create an annotation that points to the text that was extracted (this assumes `text = true`), using a `TextSelector`.